isc-projects/kea/doc/sphinx/arm/admin.rst

 storage capability to this backend.)

 No special initialization steps are necessary for the memfile backend.
-During the first run, both ``kea-dhcp4`` and ``kea-dhcp6`` will create an empty lease file if one is not present.
+During the first run, both ``kea-dhcp4`` and ``kea-dhcp6`` create an empty lease file if one is not present.
 Necessary disk-write permission is required.

 .. _memfile-upgrade:

-Upgrading Memfile Lease Files from an Earlier Version of Kea
+Upgrading Memfile Lease Files From an Earlier Version of Kea
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are no special steps required to upgrade memfile lease files from
+There are no special steps required to upgrade memfile lease files
-an earlier version of Kea to a new version of Kea.
-During startup the
+between versions of Kea.
+During startup, the
-servers will check the schema version of the lease files against their
+servers check the schema version of the lease files against their
 own.
-If there is a mismatch, the servers will automatically launch the
+If there is a mismatch, the servers automatically launch the
 LFC process to convert the files to the server's schema version.
 While
 this mechanism is primarily meant to ease the process of upgrading to
 newer versions of Kea, it can also be used for downgrading should the
 need arise.
 When upgrading, any values not present in the original lease
-files will be assigned appropriate default values.
+files are assigned appropriate default values.
 When downgrading, any
-data present in the files but not in the server's schema will be
+data present in the files but not in the server's schema are
 dropped.
 To convert the files manually prior to starting the
-servers, run the LFC process.
+servers, run the lease file cleanup (LFC) process.
 See :ref:`kea-lfc` for more information.

 .. _mysql-database: